 Maarten van Dijck PhD

 Maarten Van Dijck (1980) obtained his master's degree in early modern cultural history at the Katholieke Universiteit Leuven in 2002.
 His MA thesis dealt with confraternal life in a small rural region in the Duchy of Brabant during the early modern period.
 After finishing his studies in Leuven, he moved to the University of Antwerp, where he started his PhD research under the supervision of Guido Marnef and Bruno Blondé.
 In the meanwhile he got a training in social and economic history at the N.W.
 Posthumus Institute in the Netherlands.
-His PhD dissertation was a study about the complex relation between social control, urbanization and behavior changes in Brabantine cities during the late medieval and the early modern period.
+His PhD dissertation was a study about the complex relation between social control, urbanisation and behavior changes in Brabantine cities during the late medieval and the early modern period.